philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 	Create the user administrator.

 			Add a user with the userAdminAnyDatabase role.
-For example, the following creates the user myUserAdmin on the admin database:
+For example the following creates the user myUserAdmin on the admin database
-			1) RUN MONGOD
+			1 RUN MONGOD

-			2) RUN MONGO
+			2 RUN MONGO

-			3) ON MONGO CLIENT TYPE
+			3 ON MONGO CLIENT TYPE

 					use admin

-			4)  ON MONGO CLIENT TYPE
+			4 ON MONGO CLIENT TYPE

 						db.createUser(